Chief Operating Officer

 ANGELA GILL NELMS

-Angela is an experienced entrepreneur and has extensive speaking experience in building best-in-class company culture, customer service and driving leadership, management and career growth.
-Currently, Angela is RenovoRx's COO, a member of Chief, and serves on the Georgia Tech Advisory Board (GTAB) to the President of GT, on the CoE Advisory Board, as well as on the BME.
-She retired as the COO at Florence Healthcare in 2021.
+Angela ("Ange") is an experienced entrepreneur with extensive speaking experience in building best-in-class company culture, customer service, and driving leadership, management, and career growth.
+Currently, Angela is RenovoRx's COO, a member of Chief, and serves on the Georgia Tech Advisory Board (GTAB) to the President of GT and the CoE Advisory Board.

 Angela personally struggles with severe PTSD and depression.
-After observing the disparity in resource availability for individuals suffering from mental health disorders, processing disorders, substance abuse, trauma healing and sexual identity challenges she helped found Recovery Advocate Network (RAN).
-It is her desire for mental health to be covered by insurance in the same manner as other illnesses and disorders.
+After observing the disparity in resource availability for individuals suffering from mental health disorders, processing disorders, substance abuse, trauma healing, and sexual identity challenges, she helped found Recovery Advocate Network (RAN).
+Her desire is for mental health to be covered by insurance in the same manner as other illnesses and disorders.

-Angela resides in Los Altos, CA and loves blacksmithing, woodturning, traveling, hiking and is the proud mother of Reanna (daughter) and Kuba (best dog ever).
+Angela resides in Los Altos, CA, and loves blacksmithing, woodturning, traveling, and hiking and is the proud mother of Reanna (daughter) and Harley Quinn (PTSD service dog).

 Chief Fundraising Officer